chaostoolkit-incubator/kubernetes-crd/README.md

 ## Various configurations

-You may decide to change various aspects of the final pod (such as passing settings as secrets, changing the roles allowed to the pod, even overide the entire pod template).
+You may decide to change various aspects of the final pod (such as passing settings as secrets, changing the roles allowed to the pod, even override the entire pod template).

 ### Run the experiment from a URL